PetrKorab/Arabica/README.md

                lower_case: bool = False  # Lowercase text before cleaning and frequency analysis )
 ```
 **coffee_break**  provides sentiment analysis and breakpoint identification in aggregated time series of sentiment.

+The implemented model is **VADER** (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.
+It works universally on most other types of datasets.

+It was developed by C.J.
+Hutto and E.E.
+Gilbert in:

+*Hutto, C.J. & Gilbert, E.E.
+(2014).
+VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
+Eighth International Conference on Weblogs and Social Media (ICWSM-14).
+Ann Arbor, MI, June 2014.*

 ``` python
 def coffee_break(text: str,                 # Text